DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The SIP specification follows a structure that is common to all Information Packages in the E-ARK set of specifications.
 The common structure is fully described in the Common Specification for Information Packages (see Section 4.
 CS IP structure).

-In its simplest form, an SIP consists of metadata and zero or more representations, also composed of `data` and `metadata`, as seen in Figure 2.
+In its simplest form, an SIP consists of metadata and zero or more representations, also composed of `data` and `metadata`, as seen in [Figure 2](#fig2).
 A package with zero representations means that it only includes metadata.
 This is a special type of Information Package that enables Producers to deliver updates to the metadata to previously ingested packages.

+<a name="fig2"></a>
 ![SIP data model](images/image2.png)

 **Figure 2**: Simplified view of a package structure.